-How Fiona Martin, Employment Law solicitor based in our Brighton office, stopped a community worker being dismissed and secured a Settlement Agreement (then known as a Compromise Agreement) with an ex-gratia sum of £20,000 and an agreed reference.
+How Fiona Martin, an expert Settlement Agreement solicitor based in our Brighton solicitor’s office, stopped a community worker from being dismissed and secured a Settlement Agreement (then known as a Compromise Agreement) with an ex-gratia sum of £20,000 and an agreed reference.

 Shirley, a community worker, and her boyfriend, another community worker in the same team, had been suspended pending an investigation into a number of allegations.
 The allegations concerned police interventions in Shirley’s private life.